 Two Good Reasons Why Collaborative Divorce Just Makes Sense

 When two people decide to get divorced, there can be tension, fear, and even serious anxiety about what will happen next.
-Divorce attorneys in Orlando and surrounding areas are fortunate to practice in a state that has set the standard for a new way to divorce – the collaborative divorce.
+Divorce lawyers in Orlando and surrounding areas are fortunate to practice in a state that has set the standard for a new way to divorce – the collaborative divorce.
 This process creates a team approach to marital dissolution that was previously not available.
-It is a process where attorneys, counselors and psychologists, and even financial advisors all come together to help a divorcing couple achieve their goals without the need for court involvement.
+It is a process where lawyers, counselors and psychologists, and even financial advisors all come together to help a divorcing couple achieve their goals without the need for court involvement.
 While some benefits may be immediately obvious, there are two very big reasons why a collaborative divorce might really make sense for you.

 Reasons Why Americans Divorce